jdrodge2/epl_players/README.md

 * `Visuals_screen_captures` - A brief powerpoint showing static versions of the visualizations created in the power Bi file.
    * The First slide shows a pie chart of how player nationalities in the EPL are broken down followed by a world map of where majority of players come from
    * The Second slide shows the Top attackers in the EPL based on the data collected for individual wins, goals, big chances created and assists.
 I used sum for this over Average to favor players who were recorded in all 4 seasons collected.
-   * The Last slide depicts whether there is a correlation between the age of a player and the average number of misconducts brought against them in any given season.
+   * The Last slide depicts whether there is a correlation between the age of players and the average number of misconducts brought against and individual of that age in any given season.

 ## Conclusion